BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 - "[hide-my-port](https://bloc-developer.com/api_BLOCd/cli_arguments#--hide-my-port)": true,

+Are you running a BLOC Mining Pool ?

+- You can use the standard configuration already built in.
+Just start BLOCd.

+Are you running a BLOC Exchange ?

+- You can use the standard configuration already built in.
+Just start BLOCd.

 Click on each argument to get more informations of how to use it and make sure your browse the complete list of [BLOCd Command Line Arguments](https://bloc-developer.com/api_BLOCd/cli_arguments) from the BLOC-DEVELOPER website.